 The web resources listed below provide quick and easy access to evidence-based online information.

 Engaging Every Child

 Preschool teachers know that children develop and learn at different rates and in different ways.
 To engage every child, teachers pay attention to how individual children engage with the classroom environment.
 They also present information in multiple ways, and they offer many opportunities for children to express what they know and can do.
-Also in Spanish.
+Also in Spanish and Polish.

 Family-guided Approaches to Collaborative Early-intervention Training and Services (FACETS)

 This Web site features family stories, along with other information and training for supporting children’s development in natural environments.
 The materials were created for family members, EI service providers, and administrators.